Local Emergency Planning Committee

 When Does The LEPC Meet?

-The Lyon County LEPC meets the fourth Wednesday of the month at 10:00 a.m. at the Lyon County Administrative Complex, 27 South Main Street, Yerington, NV 89447
+The Lyon County LEPC meets the fourth Thursday of the month, every Quarter at 10:00 a.m. at the Lyon County Administrative Complex, 27 South Main Street, Yerington, NV 89447